 2. Leupold Mark 4 MK4 (Used by Marines)

-My review: It’s rock and roll time and if you want to rock and roll like a Marine, you’ll get your hands on a Leupold Mark 4.
+My review: If you want to rock and roll like a Marine, you’ll get your hands on a Leupold Mark 4.
 These are the tactical spotting scopes used by our boys in the field and although we all are all well too familiar with the Marines getting the short end of the stick when it comes to getting cool toys, the MK4 doesn’t disappoint.

-I don’t want to talk too much about the price, but let’s just say it’s a bit out of control and probably not practical for most people, but hey, you came here to see the best spotting scopes so I’m going to show you them all!
+I don’t want to talk too much about the price, but let’s just say it’s a bit out of control and probably not practical for most people, but hey, you came here to see the best spotting scopes so I’m going to cover scopes at all price points!

 The MK4 is a 12-40x capable magnifier with a specialized knack for finding bullet impacts so that we ensure our training is of the highest efficiency and caliber.
 No Marine finishes their training without weapons qualifications and this is the scope watching your every mistake, and watch it does with its big 60mm objective lens.